sarath-pillai/mlc-llm/README.md

 You are now in an interactive shell with all required dependencies for dev work.

-### Build environment (Non interactive local build)
+### How to launch a build environment (non interactive local build)
-Ensure you have a local clone of this repository, and the below command must be fired from within the root of the local clone.
+This step assumes the below.
+- You have cloned this repo locally.
+- You have pulled the docker image locally.

 ```bash
 docker run -v .:/workspace/mlc-llm -it ghcr.io/sarath-pillai/mlc-llm:latest build